12ahmed12/masareefi_app/README.md

 ## 🐞 Known Bugs / Missing Features

-- Date picker does not persist selected date between sessions.
 - Currently, only Android has been tested.
 - no icon and splash or logo yet.
+- no image picker or different currency support.

 ---